“This post may contain affiliate links. Please read my disclosure for more info.

 First, we’ll look for value around us that we can turn into cash.
-And we’ll see how to squeeze more money out of the things we do every day.
+Then we’ll see how to squeeze more money out of the things we do every day.
 You’d be surprised at how much money we let slip through our fingers each month!

 Find Value That’s Already Around You - and Monetize it

 If you’ve been living in the same place for several years, or if you have kids, there are probably things around your home that together, are worth hundreds of dollars right now.

 Kids outgrow sports equipment very fast.
 It’ll sit in the garage, the basement or a closet because “someone might use it”.
 And there it’ll stay, probably until you’re ready to move.